ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - (REVIEW) day planning.md

 # w7d3

-- Ask p3 preferences (ex. ask in the afternoon, with DL tomorow 9am)
+- Ask p3 preferences (ex. ask in the afternoon, with DL tomorrow 9am)

 update: